marc0ni/Smack/README.md

 <b>USING A HOSTING API AND A DATABASE</b><br>
 Since Smack is a web app it was necessary for me to establish an account with Heroku for hosting the server.
 For this app I installed Node.JS on the hosting server, using it in conjunction with mLab's database.
 These components comprised the server side of Smack which responded to these calls:

 	1. Registering a user
 	2. Logging in a user

-	3. Providing channels
+	3. Providing channel
 	4. Providing sockets
 	5. Fetching messages
 	6. Sending messages

  <b>GROUPING FILES BY PURPOSE</b><br>